Security Groups in Thalassa Cloud VPCs

 - Return traffic is automatically allowed if an outbound connection has been initiated (stateful behavior).

-Instance-Level Security
+Resource-Level Security

-Security groups apply to Virtual Machines (VMs) and other resources within a VPC.
-When a security group is attached to a VM, only traffic that matches the defined rules is permitted, enhancing security at the workload level.
+When a security group is attached to a resource, only traffic that matches the defined rules is permitted, enhancing security at the resource level.

-Multiple Security Groups per Instance
+Multiple Security Groups per Resource

 Rule Configuration